China's auto market could shrink about 8% this year: industry official

 The latest prediction, by Fu Bingfeng, executive vice chairman of the China Association of Automobile Manufacturers (CAAM), is lower than the group’s previous forecast for a 5% drop, issued in July.

-Amid gathering gloom over the global auto industry’s biggest growth story of the last 20 years, carmakers like General Motors, Ford and Peugeot SA have all reported double-digit percentage sales declines.
+Amid gathering gloom over the global auto industry’s biggest growth story of the last 20 years, carmakers like General Motors (GM.N), Ford (F.N) and Peugeot SA (PEUP.PA) have all reported double-digit percentage sales declines.
 Some smaller firms have even started to shut down capacity and seek consolidation.

 “For this year, we now expect to see if we can hold on to (sales of) 26 million vehicles,” Fu told Reuters, speaking on the sidelines of a Singapore forum led by China Center for International Economic Exchange late on Wednesday.